 Are you planning a trip to the largest city in the Pacific Northwest?
 If you like sightseeing, you’re in for a treat.
 Seattle full of fantastic places to visit – not to mtoention a to-die-for food and coffee scene.

 Whether you’re traveling solo, with friends, or as a family, I’m sure you’d like to visit Seattle’s top attractions without breaking the bank.
 Thankfully, you’re in luck!
 We’ve got a tool to help you do just that.

 Seattle CityPASS: How it Works

-The Seattle CityPASS is a simple sightseeing pass that provides entry to Seattle’s biggest attractions – at a discount, of course.
-You pay a set price for the pass and skip paying admission at the door.
-This results in some serious savings.
+The Seattle CityPASS is a sightseeing card that provides entry to Seattle’s biggest attractions – at a discount, of course.
+You pay a set price for the pass and skip paying admission at the door, resulting in some serious savings.

 With the Seattle CityPASS, you’ll gain entry to five of the top seven attractions in the city.
 Three of the attractions are included with every pass.
 Purchasers then get to choose two of the remaining four attractions, which is nice for people who appreciate some flexibility.

-It’s called a pass, but it’s actually more of a physical ticket booklet.
+Although it is called a “pass,” the Seattle CityPASS is more of a physical ticket booklet.
 You can have the booklet mailed to you, or you can get a mobile/printed voucher that you later exchange for a booklet.
-In most cases, you’ll present your booklet at the gate of the attraction you’re visiting, and the attendant will remove the ticket.
+In most cases, you’ll present your booklet at the gate of the attraction you’re visiting, and the attendant will remove the ticket for you.

 Flip the tickets over for helpful information – like the attraction’s address, hours, and how to get there using transit.
 They also include the best times to go, info on dining and gifts, and tips for maximizing your visit.
 You can find all this info online, but if you’re going to carry a ticket booklet, it’s nice to have it all at your fingertips.